sagemath/trac_to_gh/Issue 5412.md

 # Issue 5412: bug in edit and set_edit_template

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5412

 Original creator: was